pythian/opsviz/readme.md

         }

 ### Updating Sensu Checks and Metrics
-*Todo: At this time we don't have a way to drive sensu checks or metrics directly from CloudFormation paramaters.
-This would make it easier to update sensu without needing to worry about making changes directly to the sensu config or making standalone checks on each client*
+*Todo: At this time we don't have a way to drive sensu checks or metrics directly from CloudFormation paramaters or any other external definitions.
+This would make it easier to update sensu without needing to worry about making changes directly to the sensu config without configuration management or making standalone checks on each client*

 - Option 1: SSH into the sensu box and make changes according to sensu [documentation](http://sensuapp.org/docs/0.11/checks)
 - Option 2: Setup standalone checks on each external client according to [documentation](http://sensuapp.org/docs/0.11/adding_a_standalone_check)